aaronlerch/respond-to-it/README.md

-# respondto.it
+# HTTP Responder

-http://respondto.it/ is a web hook debugging and stubbing tool.
+http://httpresponder.com/ is a web hook debugging and stubbing tool.
 It logs web hook requests, but unlike other tools it also allows the configuration of a default response for JSON and XML requests.

 [![Travis-CI](https://travis-ci.org/aaronlerch/respond-to-it.svg?branch=master)](https://travis-ci.org/aaronlerch/respond-to-it)

 ## Web Hooks

 Web hooks have traditionally been (and continue to be) one-way notifications over HTTP.
-Tools like http://respondto.it/ or http://requestb.in/ exist to make it easier to analyze web hook behavior when implementing a service to process the hook's request.
+Tools like http://httpresponder.com/ or http://requestb.in/ exist to make it easier to analyze web hook behavior when implementing a service to process the hook's request.
 (Think "glorified `puts` statement.")

 ## Web Hooks as Workflow